bennettmsherman/EECS425_Project1/Project1/README.txt

 	8.)
 GUI only - What's my delimiter?
 		- Selecting the "What's my delmimter" option from the command menu will result in a pop up telling you the keycode for the delimiter.
+	9.)
+Exit the client
+		- Command: "EXIT APPLICATION"
+		- Ex: "C0NTR0L:EXIT APPLICATION"
+		- This action will close the client and disconnect from the server.
+It will then exit the GUI.
+		  This command can be entered into the chat message box OR the identical action occurs if you choose File->Exit

 4.)
 Assumptions/Other
+	1.)
+Sometimes new messages look a bit glitch-y.
+Just scroll up/down and it'll fix itself.
+I have no idea what's causing that.
+	2.)
+For the feedback requirements of "the user attempts to send a text message to the correspondent but the correspondent is no longer online or switched to chatting with someone else" and "the user attempts to enter a correspodent's name but the correspondent is not a listener or is not online," my program disconnects two users when one client leaves the chat, so it isn't possible for one user to contact its previous chat participant unless they reconnect.
+I provide a message saying that the disconnect occurs and who they're currently talking to (or if they're in listen mode).
+Furthermore, if a user is not a listener and isn't chatting with someone else, they must be offline.
+There is no explicit "not a listener" feedback message, because if they're not a listener, they're either offline or talking to someone else, so I provide feedback for those two cases instead.